 To assess overall juvenile bull trout abundance in tributaries to Flathead Lake we developed annual composite densities (Figure 12).
 This composite is simply the average of all estimates of Age I and older bull trout in the sections electrofished during any given year.
 From 1986 through 2000 the composite is comprised of four North Fork tributaries (Big, Coal, Red Meadow and Whale) and Morrison Creek.
 Since 2001 we have included Ole and Granite creeks to better balance our index between the drainages.
 As previously discussed, juvenile bull trout densities are strongly correlated with substrate scores (Weaver and Fraley 1991, FBC 1991).
 Densities may also be influenced by fine sediment levels in the spawning/incubation environment.
 Composite density began to decline during the late 1980s (Figure 12).
-This trend coincides with the extended drought period when both spawning/incubation and juvenile rearing habitat quality indices showed declining trends.
+This trend coincides with the extended drought period when both spawning/incubation and juvenile rearing habitat guality indices showed declining trends.
 Our indices suggest that habitat responded positively to flushing flows in the early 1990s, however composite juvenile bull trout density continued to decline through 1996 (Figure 12).
 It is likely that changes in the trophic dynamics of Flathead Lake began to influence bull trout abundance during the early to mid-1990s.
 Bull trout spawner escapement declined precipitously between 1991 and 1992 then remained stable but low for six years (see next section).
 Composite density increased even though spawner escapement was extremely low during 1992-1997 (Figure 12).
 This suggests better survival of these year classes due to improving tributary habitat conditions and possibly some stabilization in the trophic dynamics in Flathead Lake.
-Since we did not complete an estimate in Ole Creek during 2004, the full data set is unavailable for comparison and high flows during most of the other surveys may have resulted in lower estimates last year.
+Since we did not complete an estimate in Ole Creek during 2004, the full data set is unavailable for comparison and high flows during most of the other surveys may have resulted in lower estimates in 2004.
 At any rate, the decline in the 2004 composite density breaks an increasing trend which has been present since the lowest density years in 1996 and 1997 (Figure 12).
+The 2005 composite density of 2.59 is slightly higher than the 2004 value, but low estimates in Coal at Dead Horse,

 Figure 11.
-Densities of Age I and older bull trout calculated from electrofishing in index section of Granite Creek from 2001 through 2004.
+Densities of Age I and older bull trout calculated from electrofishing in index section of Granite Creek from 2001 through 2005.

 Figure 12.
-Annual composites of Age I and older bull trout densities calculated from electrofishing in the index sections of Flathead Lake nursery streams (n=5) from 1986 through 2004 (since 2001 n=7).
+Annual composites of Age I and older bull trout densities calculated from electrofishing in the index sections of Flathead Lake nursery streams (n=5) from 1986 through 2005 (since 2001 n=7).